EmuGeek/EmuGeek/README.md

-- 👋 Hi, I’m @EmuGeek
+- 👋 Hi, I’m @EmuGeek, a simple student with big aspirations (for my humble level)
-- 👀 I’m interested in video games, somewhat coding and reparing computeurs and consoles.
+- 👀 I’m interested in video games, conceptualize applications and reparing computeurs and consoles.
-- 🌱 I’m currently learning computer science in university
+- 🌱 I’m currently learning languages such as Java, C# and Python in university
 - 💞️ I’m looking to collaborate on anybody fuzzying with ideas
 - 📫 How to reach me : just strait out ask me !